-SERVICE ROBOTS Record: Sales Worldwide Up 32% - International Federation of Robotics Reports
+SERVICE ROBOTS Record: Sales Worldwide Up 32% - International Federation of Robotics reports

-Sales value of professional service robots increased by 32% to 11.2 billion U.S. dollars worldwide (2018-2019).
+FRANKFURT, Germany, Oct.
+28, 2020 /PRNewswire/ -- Sales value of professional service robots increased by 32% to 11.2 billion U.S. dollars worldwide (2018-2019).
 The COVID-19 pandemic will further boost the market.
 High demand for robotics disinfection solutions, robotic logistics solutions in factories and warehouses or robots for home delivery are examples of this trend.
-This is according to World Robotics 2020 Service Robots report, presented by the International Federation of Robotics (IFR).
+This is according to World Robotics 2020 - Service Robots report, presented by the International Federation of Robotics (IFR).

 Personal and Domestic Service Robots